How to Build a Proactive Customer Service Culture

 Once you have your touch points mapped, get feedback from your peers.
 Then use the map to find and address gaps between the desired customer experience and the one actually received.

-A third of customers say they’d “rather clean a toilet” than talk to customer service.
+A third of customers say they would prefer cleaning a toilet over talking to customer service.
 That’s unfortunate (and kind of gross), but it says a lot about how your customers want to interact.
 They want to find the answers to their questions on their own.
-According to a 2017 report out of American Express, more than 60 percent of US consumers say they turn to a self-serve channel for simple inquiries.
+According to Harvard Business Review, 81 percent of US consumers will first turn to a self-serve channel for simple inquiries.

 Inside your knowledge base, make how-to videos to teach your customers best practices for using the product.
 Then create guidebooks and toolkits to offer up actionable tips and advice on your services.
 The easier (and faster) it is to find a solution on their own, the happier your customers will be.